-- Restricting recreational use in areas where the species is known to occur. - Restricting gear type used in the commercial fishery in areas where the species is known to occur. - Strict guidelines may be established for those who wish to carry out research on the species or in areas of their critical habitat. - More research may be carried out on potential threats to the species and the level of impact of various human activities, especially more research on impacts of lake eutrophication and shoreline alteration. - More research may be carried out on areas of critical habitat for the species (the process of identifying critical habitat for endangered species is still in the initial stages).
+- Measures to change land and water use activities these range from the activities of individuals (i.e. recreation users, cottage owners, etc.) to those of commercial entities (i.e. forestry, farming, etc.). - Strict guidelines may be established for those who wish to carry out research on the species or in areas of their critical habitat. - More research may be carried out on potential threats to the species and the level of impact of various human activities, especially more research on impacts of lake eutrophication and shoreline alteration. - More research may be carried out on areas of critical habitat for the species (the process of identifying critical habitat for endangered species is still in the initial stages).